MF42-DZH/ModePile/README.md

 # ModePile
 A set of mods for https://github.com/nullpomino/nullpomino

 Requires the above to compile and run.
+The "res" directory in the "required files" needs to be merged with the one in the NullpoMino folder.

 ## Modes Available: